watertap-org/watertap/docs/technical_reference/unit_models/boron_removal.rst

 Chemical Dosing Parameters
 --------------------------
-In addition to providing and fixing values for chemical additives, the users will need to provide parameter information for each additive including molecular weight (:math:`MW_{a,i}`), moles of salt that would be added per mole of additive (:math:`N_i`), and a representative molecular weight of the salt species that would be formed from addition of the additive (:math:`MW_{s,i}`).
-If a user does not have this information off hand, then the user can simply give a value of '0' for the moles of salt added per mole of additive (and dummy values for the molecular weights).
-This information is only used to estimate the rise in TDS when salts are added, so it is not critical for the determination of the main objective of Coagulation-Flocculation, which is the removal of TSS.
+In addition to providing and fixing values for the caustic additive, the users will need to provide a dictionary that maps specific species names from a property package to Boron, Borate, protons (optional), hydroxides (optional), and the cation from the caustic additive (optional).
+These are needed to establish the appropriate changes in the molar flow rate of each of these components and which variable they would apply to from the property package.
+Users may also optionally provide a specific name to the caustic chemical being added and are required to provide the molecular weight of the caustic additive, as well as the charge of the cation produced when the additive will dissociate (i.e., if the additive is NaOH, then the cation it dissociates into is Na\ :sup:`+`\ and it has a charge of 1).

-To provide this information to the unit model, users must add a 'chemical_additives' dictionary to the initialization of the unit model.
+To provide this information to the unit model, users must add a 'chemical_mapping_data' dictionary to the initialization of the unit model.
 That dictionary must have the following format.

 .. code-block::

-   chem_dict = {'chem_A':
+   chem_dict = {
-                  {'parameter_data':
+                  'boron_name': 'name_of_species_representing_boron', #[is required]
+                  'borate_name': 'name_of_species_representing_borate', #[is required]
+                  'proton_name': 'name_of_species_representing_protons',  #[is optional]
+                  'hydroxide_name': 'name_of_species_representing_hydroxides', #[is optional]

+                  'caustic_additive':
+                  {
+                    'additive_name': 'name_of_the_actual_chemical', #[is optional]
+                    'cation_name': 'name_of_cation_species_in_additive', #[is optional]
-                    {'mw_additive': (value, units),
+                    'mw_additive': (value, units), #[is required]
-                     'moles_per_mole_additive': value,
+                    'charge_additive': value, #[is required]
-                     'mw_salt': (value, units)
                   }
-                  },
-                'chem_B':
-                  {'parameter_data':
-                    {'mw_additive': (value, units),
-                     'moles_per_mole_additive': value,
-                     'mw_salt': (value, units)
                }
-                  }
-              }

 For example, this 'chem_dict' would be passed into the model on construction as one of the configuration options as shown below.

 .. code-block::

-    model.fs.unit = CoagulationFlocculation(
+    model.fs.unit = BoronRemoval(
             default={
                 "property_package": model.fs.properties,
-                "chemical_additives": chem_dict,
+                "chemical_mapping_data": chem_dict,
             }
         )